 My wife bought me an Astak EZ Reader Pocket Pro For Christmas this year.
 This device isn’t my first or even second ebook reader.
 It is now my third.
 The first a Sony PRS-505 having been commandeered by my wife.
 The second is a Cybook Gen 3 which due to the firmware update shortly before Christmas might stay my primary reading device.

-The Pocket Pro (PP) retails for 199 USD and US residents can purchase it at the the EZ Reader website.
+The Pocket Pro (PP) retails for 199 USD and US residents can purchase it at the EZ Reader website (GONE).
 Mine came with a 2GB SD card, serviceable leather cover, usb cable, AC adapter, and the usual marketing / user materials.
-All this makes it the best deal I’ve found for ebook readers in the 5″ size.
+All this makes it the best deal I’ve found for ebook readers in the 5" size.

-The PP is a 5″ device and uses an eInk screen like most ebook readers.
-I did not find the 5″ screen to be too small.
-It is a good balance between portability and readablility.
+The PP is a 5" device and uses an eInk screen like most ebook readers.
+I did not find the 5" screen to be too small.
+It is a good balance between portability and readability.
 It does cause a few more page turns than with the larger devices but it was not cumbersome in any way.
 Overall found the size to my liking.

 It comes in a variety of colors and feels good in your hands.
 The paint gives it a rubberized texture.
 It’s light while still feeling solid and sturdy.
 Visually it isn’t the best looking device but the buttons along the bottom work well enough for navigation.
 It is very similar to how the Sony (non-touch) readers work.
 However, I do think Sony, having put the buttons next to where they correspond to the screen, makes it a bit more intuitive than matching the number to the button as is required by the PP.

 One area where I felt the PP’s hardware design was problem is with the thumb wheel along the right hand side.
 I had issues using it to turn pages.
 It would often turn more than one page.
 It is also a hard plastic nub and after using it for awhile my finger started to hurt.
 I soon stopped using it and only turned the page using the buttons.